aerospike/aerospike-client-python/doc/aerospike.rst

     Set logging callback for the global client log.

     When no argument is passed, the default log handler is used.
-TODO: needs documentation

     When callback is :py:obj:`None`, the saved log handler is cleared and logging is disabled.

     When a callable is passed, it must have these five parameters in this order: level, function, path, line, and message.

     :param optional callable callback: the function used as the logging handler.